NirmalaAbothu/team-profile-generator-11.10.20/README.md

 -    Inquirer : to prompts the user with questions
 -    fs : to interact with I/O file system
 -    path : to create the directory
--    css " to style the team html page
+-    css : to style the team html page

--    classes and inheritance : to crete the Emplyoee's objects(Manager,Engineer,and Intern)
+Classes and inheritance : to crete the Emplyoee's objects(Manager,Engineer,and Intern)

+-    Emplyoee Class with Employee constructor
+-    Manager Class extends Emplyoee class
+-    Engineer Class extends Emplyoee class
+-    Intern Class extends Emplyoee class

 ## Getting Started